schlosser/intermediate-flask/README.md

     return render_template('new.html', form=form)
 ```
-If a form is submitted to the `localhost:5000/blog/new route`, `form.validate()` will compare the csrf_token with the secret key.
+If a form is submitted to the `localhost:5000/blog/new` route, `form.validate()` will compare the csrf_token with the secret key.
 If everything is valid, the form will be saved to the database.
 Otherwise, the user will be redirected to the form submission page.
 Note that the rendered form is auto-populated with the fieldnames of a BlogPostForm object.
 To make use of them though, you'll still need to know what properties to render in your HTML page.

 All right!
 The logic is taken care of, so now it's time to take care of styling and actually displaying the new blog posts form.